All Products

 1. Go to the Instances page.
 In the top navigation bar, select the region in which the RDS instance resides.
 Then, find the RDS instance and click the ID of the instance.

-3. On the Backup and Restoration page, click the Backup Strategy tab and click the circled number between PostgreSQL and level-1 Backup.
+3. On the Backup and Restoration page, click the Backup Strategy tab.
+Then, click the circled number between PostgreSQL and Level-1 Backup.

-4. In the dialog, click Add Backup Policy.
-Configure the policy and click OK.
+4. In the dialog box that appears, click Add Backup Policy, configure the sparse backup policy, and then click OK.

 Select one or more days of the week.